OmnisCorp/OmnisCorpWebsite/README.md

 ### Origins

-We are a French company, [ilkyaa](https://github.com/ilkyaa), the French one, [GamingBurber](https://github.com/GamingBurber), the British one.
+We are a French company, with a sprinkle of British, [ilkyaa](https://github.com/ilkyaa) being the French one, [GamingBurber](https://github.com/GamingBurber), the British one.

 [ilkyaa](https://github.com/ilkyaa) is a French developer who codes in Rust, Javascript, Go, Lua, CSS and HTML.